Cystoisospora belli

 • Gallbladder and the biliary tree: acalculous cholecystitis, cholangitis

-• Note: reports suggest that gallbladder epithelial inclusions mimic the organism that might be falsely concluded based on visual H&E stains.
+• Note: reports suggest that gallbladder epithelial inclusions mimic the organism, which might be falsely concluded based on visual H&E stains.

 • Liver: dissemination reported (rare).